Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 ### The `Diamond` Standard

 Using `Diamond` Standard you can add support for several facets(logic layers) that can be upgraded.
-[That standard](https://eips.ethereum.org/EIPS/eip-2535) came from the ethereum network.
+[This standard](https://eips.ethereum.org/EIPS/eip-2535) came from the ethereum network.
 It works in the same way in ink! but instead of the address of the logic layer, you need to use the code hash of the logic layer.